 DT Caraun Reid: Reid, who most recently played for Dallas, was reported to have visited on Thursday by ESPN’s Field Yates.
 Reid has played in just 18 games the last three seasons, 10 last year with Dallas, and projects as a likely inexpensive option to add some depth in the interior.
 Reid played 185 snaps for Dallas last season and had 10 tackles and half-a-sack.
 He played at Princeton and entered the league as a fifth-round pick of Detroit in 2014.
 He has scored two touchdowns in his career, one coming at CenturyLink Field in 2015 when he picked up a Russell Wilson fumbled and returned it 27 yards for a score.
 That was the game when Kam Chancellor punched the ball out of Calvin Johnson’s hands to preserve a Seattle 13-10 victory.

-DE Aaron Lynch: It was reported on March 18 that Lynch will visit on March 19 after having also visited the Raiders.
+DE Aaron Lynch: Lynch visited on March 18 but did not sign a contract and is continuing to explore options.
+He visited after also visiting the Raiders.
 A former 49er, he played last season for the Bears and would be viewed as a player who could help with the team’s pass rush.
 More here.

-WR Jordy Nelson: A longtime Packer receiver, he spent last season with the Raiders but was released last week and is scheduled to visit the Seahawks this week.
+WR Jordy Nelson: A longtime Packer receiver, he spent last season with the Raiders but was released and visited the Seahawks on March 19.
+However, he left town without a contract and is expected to continuing exploring options.
 More here.